×

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to repair damaged chest muscles.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat damaged chest muscles.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help damaged chest muscles.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with damaged chest muscles.

 As prolotherapy is helping to treat the root cause of damaged chest muscles, it is deemed to be a permanent fix, preventing the symptoms from returning.